-Will Rogers State Park in Pacific Palisades offers an easy hike with some nice views of Century City to the Santa Monica Bay, and even Catalina Island on a clear day.
+Will Rogers State Park in Pacific Palisades offers an easy hike with nice views of Downtown LA, Century City, the Santa Monica Bay, and even Catalina Island on a clear day.
+It’s ideal for beginner hikers or for a casual date when you want to talk and not exert yourself too much, and it has more shade than most hikes in the Santa Monica Mountains.

 History